-- 5.3.1 FPNs are a means to impose an immediate financial penalty on an offender for certain criminal offences.
-The Council will use FPNs wherever a local or district-wide need is identified to deal with minor enviro-crime offences such as dog fouling, littering, fly tipping, workplace smoking and off street parking at specified locations. - 5.3.2 We will carry out campaigns and produce information about the use of FPNs.
+5.3.1 FPNs are a means to impose an immediate financial penalty on an offender for certain criminal offences.
+The Council will use FPNs wherever a local or district-wide need is identified to deal with offences such as a breach of a declared public space protection order, (for example for dog fouling), littering, fly tipping, street drinking workplace smoking and off street parking at specified locations.

+5.3.2 We will carry out campaigns and produce information about the use of FPNs.